TomasHubelbauer/svg-screencast/readme.md

 `main.cjs` will then be possible to merge into `index.js` and `main` will be possible to remove in `package.json`.

-#### Consider the whole SVG string not just the data URL part in `optimize.js`

-#### Return a whole new frame in `optimize.js` if better than the shortest patch

-#### Add an optimization pass that would run after the patching and minimize

-- Detect patches which are just horizontal/vertical shifts of some rectangular area and represent them using an SVG animation instead of the patches
-  - Add support for detecting cropping to enable animation of content moved by a scrollbar
-- Detect patches which are progressive unfolding of a larger area, for example like typing on a line, and animate that using a crop of a single, big patch instead of the multiple individual patches
-- Detect parts of patches which are solid color rectangles and break down the patch into several such that the solid color rectangle becomes an SVG element and not image data if the total SVG string length savings are worth it
-  - Do the same for patches which have big areas which are all unchanged pixels (like something changing border color but not content)
-- Remove patches which negated themselves instead of replacing with the original background (must check that the considered area was not used by other patches)

 #### See if playback looping would be possible to do in the CSS animation